shuklabhay/stereo-sample-gan/paper/main.md

 - A sustained, decaying low "rumble" following the transient of the sample
 - An overall "decaying" nature

+### Feature Extraction/Encoding

 The training data used is a compilation of 7856 audio samples split into batches of 8.
 Each sample is normalized to a length of 500 miliseconds and passed into a Short-time Fourier Transform, returning a representation of audio as an array of amplitudes for 2 channels, 176 frames of audio, 257 frequency bins.

-old:
-Every audio clip is normalized to 500 ms and passed into a Short-time Fourier Transform, returning amplitudes for frequency bins at every frame of audio for each channel.
-To amplify audio features, the amplitude data is then passed through a noise floor, decibel scaled, and rescaled to be between -1 and 1.
+While amplitude data is important, this data is by nature skewed towards lower frequencies which contain more intensity.
+To account for this, a few things are done.
+First, after extracting channel amplitudes, the whole tensor of data is scaled to be between 0 and 100.
+The data is then passed through a noise threshold where all values under 10e-10 are set to zero and this normalized, noise gated amplitude information is converted into a logarithmic, decibal scale.
+The decibal scale describes percieved loudness instead of intensity, displaying audio information in a more uniform way relative to the entire frequency spectrum.
+This data is then finally scaled to be between -1 and 1, representative of the output the model creates using the hyperbolic tangent activation function.

+[show amp data vs loudness data graph]

 ### Model Architecture